tomicooler/E46Track/raspberry/README.md

 Networking:

-/etc/netctl/wlan0-YourPhoneHotSpot (first use IP=dhcp then fill the static ip, NOTE: this will need more bandwith!!!)
+/etc/netctl/wlan0-YourPhoneHotSpot (first use IP=dhcp then fill the static ip, NOTE: this will need more bandwidth!!!)
 ```
 Description='Create a HotSpot with your phone'
 Interface=wlan0